Last Updated 28/10/2021.

 For my children no, absolutely not.
 They love what we’re doing now, they love that we’re not doing much so they get to play more computer games.
 I don’t love that.
-I’d rather they were busy and getting out and about more, so that’s a big part of why I don’t enjoy slow travel.
+I’d rather they were busy and getting out and about more, so that’s a big part of why I don’t enjoy slow travel so much.

-When they were younger we could take them out to playgrounds but they’re too big for that now and I can’t let them go out alone here.
-That was one of the big attractions in Romania, they could wander the village freely and safely, here that’s out of the question with the obstacle of the main road .
-Also, of course, they don’t want to go out, they want to stay in and play computer games.
-We drag them out to eat at least once a day but I think in 6 weeks we’ve met absolutely nobody to talk to.
-Sad but true.
-This isn’t the backpacker town it used to be, it’s full of Chinese and Australian holiday makers and nobody talks.
-We’ll sit in restaurants for hours, playing Monopoly Deal and lingering over a Saigon beer, nobody wants to interact.
-This is fairly unusual, travellers are often talkers.
+When they were younger we could take them out to playgrounds but they’re too big for that now and I couldn’t let them go out alone here.
+That was one of the big attractions in Romania, they could wander the village freely and safely, here that’s out of the question with the obstacle of the main road traffic.

 What Do Our Future Travels Look Like, Will They Be Slow?

 I doubt it.
 When we travel, we travel fast, but sometimes we stop to live-a-while.
 Hoi An has certainly become one of our living places and we will be back.

 I was incredibly sad to leave our new home and honestly wondered why we were leaving.
 Yet again, we’ve lost our hearts to a destination.

 More on Hoi An life and things to do soon ( this post will be updated and others added) For now we’re busy creating our complete Vietnam travel blog and guide, check it out.